joshbegley/nyt-latest/README.md

 **Turkey Launches Airstrikes Over Northern Syria and Iraq**\
 `The airstrikes, which Turkish officials called an antiterrorism campaign against Kurdish militants, came a week after a deadly bomb attack in Istanbul.
-The airstrikes killed at least two dozen people.`\
+The airstrikes killed more than two dozen people.`\
 https://nytimes.com/video/world/middleeast/100000008648071/turkey-syria-iraq-kurds-airstrikes.html?searchResultPosition=1

 **Videos Suggest Captive Russian Soldiers Were Killed at Close Range**\